-Lastly, many social media scheduling solutions — as we reviewed earlier — have monitoring and tracking features automatically built in.
+Lastly, many social media management tools — as we reviewed earlier — have monitoring and tracking features automatically built-in.

 All of these metrics tracking tools will give you a better understanding of what your followers and audience respond well to and what you should consider modifying to improve engagement.